The Nation of Ulysses: Political concepts

 The Birth of the Ulysses Aesthetic EP by Nation of Ulysses.

 Nation of Ulysses described themselves not as a rock 'n' roll group in the traditional sense, but "as a political party" and as "a shout of secession."
 Explaining their intent, Svenonius said "it's basically a new nation underground for the dispossessed youth colony.
 It's all about smashing the old edifice, the monolith of rock and roll."

 AllMusic's Steve Huey described the Nation of Ulysses' philosophy as "a relentlessly provocative (and entertaining) jumble of teenage rock 'n' roll rebellion, leftist radicalism, anarchist punk polemics, and abstract intellectual rambling, [...] [which gives the sense of] an off-kilter, almost tongue-in-cheek approach to a 'perpetual 18-year old's' view of America, and life in general."
-This tongue-in-cheek political attitude was echoed by a spoken-word introduction to the song "The Sound of Jazz to Come", from their 1992 Plays Pretty for Baby, in which the band describes themselves as "the seriously unserious, reverently irreverent, amoral moralists."
+This tongue-in-cheek political attitude was echoed by a spoken-word introduction to the song "The Sound of Jazz to Come", from their 1992 The Birth of the Ulysses Aesthetic EP, in which the band describes themselves as "the seriously unserious, reverently irreverent, amoral moralists."